nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Delete a contact from the system by specifying its ID.

 Format: `delete <id>`
-* The id refers to the unique contact id shown in the GUI.
+* `id` refers to the unique contact index shown in the GUI.
 * The asset(s) associated with the contact will not be deleted.

 #### Examples